DeanAyalon/fms-docker/readme.md

 ### Certificates
 - Login to the [Admin Console](https://localhost/admin-console) and import the certificate files
 - Restart FileMaker Server, or the container

+> This can be done during the prep stage, but increases the vulnerability of the final image.

 ### Use Existing Databases
 Use the [copy-db script](./scripts/copy-db.sh) to copy a database into the fms container.
 And subsequently, into the `$FMS_VOL` volume defined in `.env`.<br>